CloudLabsAI-Azure/Intelligent-Document-Processing-Solution-Accelerator/README2.md

 ![Portal Maybe Later](/images/maybe-later-azure-homepage.jpg)
 4. Now, go to the `Resource groups` option under `Navigate`, and open the `Intelligent` resource group that we will use for the rest of this demo.
 You will notice there are already few resources present.
 ![Portal Maybe Later](/images/few-resources.jpg)
-5. Go back to the powershell window and wait for a few minutes as we manually need to authorize two API connections.
+5. Go back to the PowerShell window and wait for a few minutes as we manually need to authorize two API connections.

+### STEP 1 - Authorize `idp``aegapi` API Connection

+1. Wait for the step in the script that states `STEP 12 - Create API Connection and Deploy Logic app`.
+2. We need to authorize the API connection in two minutes.
+Once you see the message `Authorize idpaegapi API Connection` in yellow, go to `Intelligent` resource group.
+3. Search for the `idp``aegapi` resource in the search tab and click on it.
+This will now take you to a API connection page.
+(Image)
+4. In the API connection blade, select `Edit API connection`.
+(Image)
+5. Click on `Authorize` button to authorize.
+(Image)
+6. In the new window that pops up, select the ODL/lab account.
+(Image)
+7. `Save` the connection and check for the notification stating **Successfully edited API connection**.
+(Image)
+8. Now go back to the `Overview` page and verify if the status shows **Connected**, else click on `Refresh` a few times as there could be some delays in the backend.
+(Image)
+9. When the status shows **Connected**, come back to the PowerShell window and click on any key to continue when you see the message `Press any key to continue`.
+(Image)